 10 Things to Buy In Nepal for Souvenir

-Nepal is a small and beautiful country, but once is not enough.
-Sandwiched between China and India, Nepal is really a piece of heaven on the earth.
-The country blesses with natural resources, gigantic Himalayas, and extremely rich culture – it is quite tough to detach yourself from Nepal.
+Nepal is a small and beautiful country, but visiting it once is not enough.
+Sandwiched between China and India, Nepal is a piece of heaven on earth.
+The country is blessed with natural resources, gigantic Himalayas, and vibrant culture – it is pretty tough to detach yourself from Nepal.
 If you are in Nepal and seeking gifts or souvenirs for yourself, take a stroll around the local market or shops.
 You will find several unseen items and tokens of love to take with you home.

 Soft and warm, these handmade shawls are the perfect items to take away from Nepal.

 The Pashmina shawls make a great fashion sense; they never go out of style and are incredibly outstanding for any occasion.
 And other stuff like cardigans, blankets, and stoles are better alternative gifts or Souvenirs to buy in Nepal that you can take back home.

 The authentic Nepalese daggers are known as ‘khukuri.’
 These daggers are the best things to take away from here.

 It occupies a significant position in the history and culture of Nepal.
 However, these daggers in Nepal are pretty different from those available in the other parts of the country.
 Thus, buying gifts or souvenirs that reflect Nepalese identity is a great option.

 It has a solid shining blade with an inward curve that serves the purpose of both a weapon and a knife.
 The hilts of these daggers are often designed with authentic Nepalese designs.
 While buying, you will get two smaller blades that help sharpen the knife.

 The khukuri is usually tiny and light-weighted, but some heavily designed daggers are also available in the market.
 Since khukuri occupies a little space and hence they are easy to carry.
 Also, these Nepalese daggers are very often used in important ceremonies like weddings and other functions.